JhonAlG/AuroraNSL_2024/references/README.md

 ### Logic Tensor Networks (LTN)

-#### Basics of LTN, friends and smokers example (used in curriculum https://github.com/ErikMayerPSU/AuroraNSL_2024/tree/main/curriculum):
+#### Basics of LTN, friends and smokers example used in curriculum:

 * Luciano Serafini, Artur d'Avila Garcez,
 Logic Tensor Networks: Deep Learning and Logical Reasoning from Data and Knowledge,